ministryofjustice/moj-frontend/docs/style-guide.md

 ### remand prisoner, on remand, remanded in custody

 Someone is on remand if they are placed in custody whilst awaiting trial.
 Read [guidance on how to talk about people in the justice system (MoJ staff only)](https://justiceuk.sharepoint.com/sites/Contentdesigncommunity/_layouts/15/AccessDenied.aspx?Source=https%3A%2F%2Fjusticeuk%2Esharepoint%2Ecom%2F%3Aw%3A%2Fr%2Fsites%2FContentdesigncommunity%2FShared%20Documents%2FContent%20design%20resources%2FGuidance%2FStyle%2FHow%20we%20talk%20about%20people%20in%20the%20justice%20system%20%2Edocx%3Fd%3Dw3d0b8958eb4d4183a284d507a4ae29e5%26csf%3D1%26web%3D1%26e%3DmbNvoe&correlation=19c5a4a1%2D4084%2Dc000%2Dcd83%2Ddf6a4273b326&Type=item&name=97c9ed94%2D5d2e%2D49a6%2Db0ea%2De1b1278cc8f0&listItemId=89&listItemUniqueId=3d0b8958%2Deb4d%2D4183%2Da284%2Dd507a4ae29e5).

+### ROSH (Risk of Serious Harm)

+One of the risk categories used in risk and need assessments in OASys.

+Use upper case.

+Users may well understand the acronym on its own.
+You could also consider using the acronym first and then spelling it out in brackets.

 ### ROTL (Release on Temporary Licence)